 Reminder: If you need more guidance to get started on a question, seek clarifications and hints on the class forum.
 Move on if you're getting stuck on a part for a long time.
-Full answers will be released at the end of Thursday 2016-11-10.
+Full answers will be released after the last group meets.